-3. Contribution to school community
+3. Contribution to the school community

 The UCAS website also has helpful advice regarding reference writing.

 Applicant days are held on Wednesdays between November and March.
 Please see Applicant day dates for more information.
-We have approximately nine applicant days a year.
+We have approximately eight applicant days a year.
 The applicant day runs from 11:00 to 15:00.